dominikcedro/Microcontrollers_laboratories/README.md

 </p>

 ### Plans for the future?
-I really liked learning Assembly due to low level characteristics of this language.
+I really liked solving tasks with Assembly.
 I think I will continue to learn it with more interesting challenges.
 Those files will be added here then.